Puntland: Education

 The educational system of Puntland comprises two years of Early Childhood Development (ECD), eight years of primary education (four years of lower primary and four years of upper primary) and four years of secondary education.
 Tertiary education comprises an average of four years, with the region currently counting seven major universities: Puntland State University in Garowe, Puntland State University in Galkayo, Bosaso College in Bosaso, East Somalia University in Qardho, Mogadishu University (Puntland branch) in Bosaso, Maakhir University in Badhan, Sanaag, and Nugaal University in Las Anod.
 East Africa University also has six branches in Puntland, with campuses in Bosaso, Erigavo, Galdogob, Galkayo, Garowe and Qardho.
 Thus, it is a 2-4-4-4 system.
 Puntland's Ministry of Education also recognizes non-formal education (NFE) and technical/vocational education and training (TVET) as integral parts of the region's educational system.

 From 2005/2006 to 2006/2007, there was a significant increase in the number of schools in Puntland, up 137 institutions from just one year prior.
 During the same period, the number of classes in the region increased by 504, with 762 more teachers also offering their services.
 Total student enrollment increased by 27% over the previous year, with girls lagging only slightly behind boys in attendance in most regions.
 The highest class enrollment was observed in the northernmost Bari region, and the lowest was observed in the under-populated Ayn region.
 The distribution of classrooms was almost evenly split between urban and rural areas, with marginally more pupils attending and instructors teaching classes in urban areas.

 Following the COVID-19 crisis, the Government of Puntland launched the Learning Passport, a digital remote learning platform where children can access educational content both online and offline from their homes.
 The Learning Passport is a ground-breaking partnership between UNICEF, Microsoft and the University of Cambridge.

 Demographics and religion

-As of 2005, the population of Puntland is estimated at 2 million residents, 65% of whom are nomads.
+As of 2016, the population of Puntland is estimated at 4,334,633 residents, 39% of whom are nomads.
 The region is primarily inhabited by people from the Somali ethnic group, with the Darod especially well-represented.
 There are also a number of Mehri residents.

-Currently, 30% of the region's residents live in the fast-growing towns of Bosaso, Gardo, Galdogob, Garowe and Galkayo.
+Currently, 31% of the region's residents live in the fast-growing towns of Bosaso, Gardo, Las Anod, Buuhoodle, Badhan, Galdogob, Garowe and Galkayo.
 Approximately 70% of the population is also below the age of 30.

 The population density in Puntland is estimated at 20 pd/km2.

-As with the rest of Somalia, Islam is the main religion of the Puntland region with all of the residents being Muslims.
+As with the rest of Somalia, Islam is the main religion of the Puntland region.